 It is true my desire to become a full-time freelancer was fueled by my background, experience in the field, quality of work and feedback from clients, but what neutralized that initial cold feet (which I believe every freelancer experiences) was my first ATA conference.
 It paved the way; providing me with the rest of the resources and tools I needed and it’s only getting better.

 NOLA is unique in so many ways; the friendly and incredibly happy people (smiles even on the faces of the homeless), the infrastructure, culture… What I saw and experienced in the 7 days I was there, may not be representative of NOLA, but the city is starkly different from any American city I’ve visited.
 It almost feels like a different country.

 It’s hard for me to say what I liked better; the local food or the conference!
-I was intrigued by the savory local food: gumbo, jambalaya, crawfish étouffée, beignets, grit, red beans and rice.
+I was intrigued by the savory local food: gumbo, jambalaya, crawfish étouffée, beignets, grits, red beans and rice.
 The city is blessed with a combination of African, Caribbean, Cajun, Creole, French, Italian and Spanish cuisine.
-I never really knew I had a foodie side, until I tasted NOLA cajun and creole food that balances spicy and tasty and almost always tastes like home-made food.
+I never really knew I had a foodie side, until I tasted NOLA Cajun and Creole food that balances spicy and tasty and almost always tastes like home-made food.
 You just can’t go wrong!